Outlier-Detection Based Robust Information Fusion for Networked Systems: Problem Formulation

 The nonlinear discrete-time stochastic process observed by the networked system is described by the following state-space model:

-where $\bm x_t\in\Re^n$ is the state vector; $\bm f(\cdot)$ is a known state evolution function; $\bm u_{t}\in\Re^n$ is the process noise, which is assumed to be Gaussian, i.e., $\mathcal{N}(0,\bm Q_{t})$; ${\bm y}_{t,s}\in\Re^{m_s}$ is a measurement made by the $s$-th sensor with respect to $\bm x_t$ at time instant $t$; $\bm h_s (\cdot)$ and $\bm v_{t,s}\in\Re^{m_s}$ are respectively, the measurement mapping and associated measurement noise of the $s$-th sensor; each measurement noise $\bm v_{t,s}$ is assumed to be Gaussian, i.e., $\mathcal{N}(0,\bm R_{t,s})$.
+where $\bm x_t\in\Re^n$ is the state vector; $\bm f(\cdot)$ is a known state evolution function; $\bm v_{t}\in\Re^n$ is the process noise, which is assumed to be Gaussian, i.e., $\mathcal{N}(0,\bm Q_{t})$; ${\bm y}_{t,s}\in\Re^{m_s}$ is a measurement made by the $s$-th sensor with respect to $\bm x_t$ at time instant $t$; $\bm h_s (\cdot)$ and $\bm w_{t,s}\in\Re^{m_s}$ are respectively, the measurement mapping and associated measurement noise of the $s$-th sensor; each measurement noise $\bm w_{t,s}$ is assumed to be Gaussian, i.e., $\mathcal{N}(0,\bm R_{t,s})$.
 The initial value of the state $\bm x_0$ is assumed to follow a Gaussian $\mathcal{N}(\hat{\bm x}_{0|0},\bm P_{0|0})$.
 In addition, the measurement noises of different sensor nodes are assumed to be independent of each other, and also independent with respect to the initial state and process noise.

 The measurement model~\eqref{measure} is inadequate for some applications when the measurement may be contaminated by outliers.
 To account for potential outliers, we employ a binary latent variable $z_{t,s}$ as an indicator to characterize the state of the measurement $\bm y_{t,s}$.
 In particular, $z_{t,s}=1$ when $\bm y_{t,s}$ is a nominal measurement, while $z_{t,s}=0$ if $\bm y_{t,s}$ is an outlier.
 For Bayesian learning of the indicator variable, we impose a beta-Bernoulli prior~\cite{wang2018robust} on the indicator $z_{t,s}$.
-Therefore, the hierarchical model for measurement $\bm y_{t,s}$ in the presence of an potential outlier can be formulated as
+Therefore, the hierarchical model for measurement $\bm y_{t,s}$ in the presence of a potential outlier can be formulated as

-where $e_{0,s}$ and $f_{0,s}$ are two prior parameters to control the belief of $\bm y_{t,s}$ to be a nominal measurement or an outlier before the outlier detection procedure.
-In general, the larger the value $e_{0,s}/(e_{0,s}+f_{0,s})$, the higher probability that $\bm y_{t,s}$ is a nominal measurement.
+where $\pi_{t,s}$ is a random parameter with $e_{0,s}$ and $f_{0,s}$ as its prior parameters to control the belief of $\bm y_{t,s}$ to be a nominal measurement or an outlier before the outlier detection procedure.
+In the proposed hierarchical model, $p(\bm y_{t,s}|\bm x_t,z_{t,s})$ is a standard Gaussian distribution when $z_{t,s}=1$, where it is a constant for the case where $z_{t,s}=0$.
+In the latter case, $\bm y_{t,s}$ can be effectively marked as an outlier since the likelihood is a constant and independent on the state.
+In general, the larger the value $e_{0,s}/(e_{0,s}+f_{0,s})$, the higher the probability that $\bm y_{t,s}$ is a nominal measurement.